paul-hammant/tbd/content/continuous-integration/index.md

 The elapsed time between the commit and the "this commit broke the build" notification, is key.
 That is because the cost to repair things in the case of a break, goes up when additional commits have been pushed to the branch.
 One of the facets of the 'distance' that we want to reduce (refer [5 minute overview](/5-min-overview/)) is the distance to break.

 ### Pipelines - further reading

-Note: Continuous Integration Pipelines are better described in the best selling [Continuous Delivery](/publications/#continuous-delivery-july-27-2010) book.
+Note: Continuous Integration Pipelines are better described in the best selling [Publications - Continuous Delivery](/publications/#continuous-delivery-july-27-2010) book.
 So are dozens of nuanced, lean inspired concepts for teams pushing that far.

 ## Advanced CI topics